noahgibbs/pixiurge/PRODUCTION.md

-# So You Want to Put It Into Production...
+# So You Want to Put Pixiurge Into Production...

 Getting a Websocket-aware game with a Ruby server into production has a lot of pieces to get right.
 It'll help if you've done this sort of